 - Sign up

-Applications are invited for a fully funded 4-year PhD studentship in the Joint Doctoral Training Partnership between the Universities of Adelaide and Nottingham.
+Applications are welcome for a Joint Award Scholarship (up to 3 years) in the Joint Doctoral Training Partnership between the Universities of Adelaide and Nottingham.
 This innovative doctoral training programme aims to address key issues associated with agricultural sciences and with innovation in the food and beverage industries.
 Students are co-supervised by staff at both universities and undertake a minimum period of research of one year at each institution.

 The Adelaide-Nottingham Doctoral Scholars are primarily based on the Waite Campus in Adelaide or on the Sutton Bonington campus in Nottingham.
 Both campuses are renowned for their world-leading research in agricultural, food and beverage sciences, and their outstanding facilities for research and teaching.
 PhD graduates obtain jointly awarded degrees from the University of Adelaide and the University of Nottingham.
-The studentship will cover PhD tuition fees, plus a stipend corresponding to the standard research council rates of both countries.
+The studentship will cover PhD tuition fees, plus a stipend corresponding to the standard research council rates of both countries, for up to 3 years.

 The following project is currently available: